networkcobwebs/minecraft-server-manager/README.md

 Includes:

-* a Node.js script to control your Minecraft server instance
+* a set of Node.js scripts to control your Minecraft server instance
 * a set of web pages for management created using React

 See the [release notes](release-notes.txt) for additional information.

+Use of this application or its pieces require acceptance of the [Minecraft end user license agreement](https://account.mojang.com/documents/minecraft_eula)

 Dashboard
 ![Dashboard](doc/screenshots/dashboard.png "Dashboard")